GO UP

 International Tipping Guide

 When traveling around the globe, knowing when and where to tip can be quite complicated and confusing.
 Tipping is a reward for good service.
 Some countries expect it, others don’t.
 What you did last time you visited may have completely changed since then.
 Is there a service charge included?
 Does that include tips?
 What is the routine in the local area?
 What percentage?
 Should you leave your spare change or tack on 20 percent?
-Leave a few Euros on the table?
+Leave a few euros on the table?
 All these questions can be overwhelming.
-International Tipping customs
+Find out more about international tipping customs around the world.

 SIM card e SIM shop

-There are approximately 195 countries in the world and they all have different tipping practices.
-In some countries like Australia, tipping isn’t customary, except for fine restaurants.
+When European immigrants brought the custom to the United States in the late 19th and early 20th centuries, tipping became more ingrained in American culture.
+Understanding this historical context can help travelers appreciate why tipping practices vary so widely across the globe.
+There are approximately 195 countries in the world, and they all have different tipping practices.
+In some countries, like Australia, tipping isn’t customary, except for fine restaurants.
 In China, tipping isn’t generally practiced, but leaving 10% in major cities for exceptional service is customary.
-In Japan, tipping at all is insulting and is a definite no-no.
+In Japan, tipping at all is insulting and a definite no-no.

 Cash or Credit Card: How Should You Tip?